MandyLCloud/gdtest/generated/process_data_interface.md

         [3.2.5.
 INT-ERKS-01 -Data Import from ERKS](#325-int-erks-01--data-import-from-erks)
         [3.2.6.
 INT-BRAVO-01 -Data Import from BRAVO](#326-int-bravo-01--data-import-from-bravo)

-## 1. Introduction
+# 1. Introduction

-This Process Data Interface (PDI) document outlines the data interfaces for the Licensing Self-Certification Portal (LSCP) project for the Buildings Department (BD).
-It details the system's internal data processing approach and its integration with various external systems.
-The document is structured into three main sections:
+This Process Data Interface (PDI) document outlines the data processing and system integration aspects of the Licensing Self-Certification Portal (LSCP) for the Buildings Department (BD).
+The LSCP is a new system designed to streamline the process of receiving, processing, and managing applications for certificates and notices required under the Education Ordinance (Cap.279) and Child Care Services Ordinance (Cap.
+243).
+It also aims to provide building safety comments to the Education Bureau for premises conducting courses under the Non-Local-Higher and Professional Education (Regulation) Ordinance [NLHPE(R)O].

+The PDI document is divided into three main sections:

-1.  **Introduction**: Provides an overview of the PDI's purpose and scope.
+1.  **Introduction:** Provides an overview of the PDI's purpose and scope within the LSCP project.
-2.  **System Data Process Interface**: Defines the internal data handling mechanisms within the LSCP system.
+2.  **System Data Process Interface:** Defines the internal data handling mechanisms within the LSCP system.
-3.  **External Interfaces**: Specifies the interfaces for integrating LSCP with external systems, including interface specifications.
+3.  **External Interfaces:** Specifies the interfaces for integrating LSCP with other external systems, detailing data exchange, authentication, and error handling.

-This document serves as a guide for the physical design and implementation of LSCP, ensuring seamless data flow and interoperability with other BD systems and government portals.
+This document serves as a guide for the physical design and implementation of the LSCP, ensuring seamless data flow and interoperability with existing BD systems and other government systems.
+The LSCP aims to address current issues such as long processing times, lack of management reports, and the absence of a centralized repository for application records, as highlighted in the Current Environment Description.
+By implementing efficient data interfaces, the LSCP will enhance the efficiency and effectiveness of the Buildings Department's licensing processes.

 The following table lists the external systems that LSCP will interface with: